/ Dementia And Alzheimers Whats The Difference

 Man kisses wife with Alzheimer's

 These terms are often used interchangeably, but they refer to different conditions.
-Knowing the distinction can help improve care, support, and awareness.
+Recognising the difference between dementia and Alzheimer's can help improve care, support, and awareness.

 What is Dementia?